jmonlong/parakit/README.md

 - `diplotype.paths-stats.tsv` with the diplotypes ranked by score (based on read alignment and coverage).
 - `diplotype.paths-info.tsv` with the path taken by each haplotype through the pangenome.

+Of note, the diplotype inference is the module most sensitive to the input reads.
+It might not always work, especially if reads are shorter.
+If you notice inconsistencies, believe the calls from the raw reads and aggregated coverage/allele support.

 Finally, the visualization command makes a figure.
 The *all* mode, will make a multi-panel figure summarizing all analysis.